 After some discussion, Garrett was given a new sentence which closely matched his revoked adult one.

-He was given a three-year youth rehabilitation order with intensive supervision, 160 hours of unpaid work, a two month curfew between 9pm and 6am and a ban from Brighton and Hove for three months.
+He was given a three-year youth rehabilitation order with intensive supervision, 160 hours of unpaid work over three years, a two month curfew between 9pm and 6am and an exclusion order, banning him from Brighton and Hove for three months.

-The anonymous member of the public referred both Garrett and Barrett’s sentences to the Attorney General’s under the unduly lenient sentence scheme.
+The anonymous member of the public referred both Garrett and Barrett’s sentences to the Attorney General under the unduly lenient sentence scheme.

-If it is put before the Attorney General and he agrees the sentence is too lenient, it will then be referred to the Court of Appeal.
+If it is put before the Attorney General and he agrees that the sentence was too lenient, it will then be referred to the Court of Appeal.

 Most referrals from members of the public do not make it this far.